justinb1145/WEB103Prework/README.md

 Describe any challenges encountered while building the app or any additional context you'd like to add.

-Having to properly route all the pages together
+Having to properly route all the pages together as well as keeping track of updates with creator cards.

 ## License